7. Investment

 Brexit impact on FDI

 Brexit and the associated uncertainty have delayed investment decisions and reduced annual domestic business investment.
 The same applies to FDI.
+However, in 2021, the fall in FDI was in part as a result of the coronavirus pandemic and global recession with their associated disruptions to investment activity.

-Figure 7.5: Trend in net FDI inflows to the UK 2011-2021
+Figure 7.9: Trend in net FDI inflows to the UK 2012 – 2021

 Freeports